draeder/simple-p2p-social-network/README.md

 1. Download and launch index.html
 2. Copy the URL into another browser or browser tab
 - Note: what makes the magic happen is the 'Peer ID' portion of the URL (the search string after "?r=").
-- Anyone with that string may add the search parameter "?r=" plus the generated string to reach your instance and communicate
+- Anyone with that string may add the search parameter "?r=" to the URL followed by the generated string to connect to your instance and communicate

 > `file:///index.html?r=47321648ef3de6d1bffee634ab3aeba24d775f23`